risingwavelabs/awesome-stream-processing/00-get-started/02-ingest-pg-cdc.md

 # Ingest data from PostgreSQL CDC into RisingWave

-Now that you have the necessary systems installed for stream processing, let us use RisingWave to consume and analyze data from PostgreSQL.
+Now let us use RisingWave to consume and analyze data from PostgreSQL.
 CDC (change data capture) refers to the process of identifying and capturing data changes in a database and delivering the changes to another service in real time.
 In this case, this means that any changes made in the PostgreSQL database will be reflected automatically in RisingWave.

-If you need help installing these systems, refer to [Install Kafka, RisingWave, and PostgreSQL](00-install-rw-kafka-pg.md).
+If you need help installing these systems, refer to [Install Kafka, PostgreSQL, and RisingWave](00-install-kafka-pg-rw.md).

 ## Create a table in PostgreSQL

 First, ensure you have downloaded and started the PostgreSQL server.
-For more information, check the [installation guide of PostgreSQL](00-install-rw-kafka-pg.md#install-postgresql) in our "Get Started" chapter.
+For more information, check the [installation guide for PostgreSQL](00-install-kafka-pg-rw.md#install-postgresql).

 Next, create a table and populate it with some data in PostgreSQL.
 The following creates a table `users` that has the columns `id`, `name`, and `age`.